Enhance Human Capital Management

 Examples of individual facilities’ safety activities

-The Hirota Works held a KYT contest intended to help boost employee skill in predicting danger in everyday work.
+The annual KYT contest boosts employee skills in predicting danger in everyday work.

 Employee health